johnvojtech/sentence-topology/README.md

 ## Timeline

-- Middle April: decide next direction based on the visualizations, classifications, clustering
+- April: decide next direction based on the visualizations, classifications, clustering
-- End of May: Starting to wrap up
+- End of April: Starting to wrap up
-- End of june: Finished for the purpose of MT subject
+- Middle of May: Finished for the purpose of MT subject

+## Paper chapters

+- Title ideas:
+  - Embedding Costra corpus: What information is there?
+  - Seeking information in text embeddings

+- Introduction
+- Background
+  - COSTRA corpus
+  - Models used
+- Methodology
+  1. is the information in there?
+  2.

+  10. is the information encoded in the topology?

+- Results

+- Conclusion

-## Ideas
+## Dones

-### Prioritized
+- [x] generate random embeddings **Vojtěch**
 - [x] visualize transformations for given seed **Leixin**
 - [x] training a simple classifier on the embeddings **David**
   - [x] predicting transformation
-  - [ ] predicting similar ids, dissimilar ids
   - [x] using decision trees (or other explainable models) to explain why the embeddings are classified as such
   - [x] Confussion matrices on all embedding **David**

+## Ideas

+### Prioritized

+- [ ] training a simple classifier on the embeddings **David**
+  - [ ] subtracting seed before classifying
+  - [ ] TF-IDF embeddings
+- [ ] Hierarchical clustering - dendogram ?
+Maybe
-- [x] generate random embeddings **Vojtěch**
+  - [ ] data **Vojtěch**
+  - [ ] visualization **Leixin**
 - [ ] visualize the amount transformation using the more transformed and less transformed columns
+- [ ] Write background
+- [ ] Methodology steps

 ### Backqueue

+- [ ] predicting similar ids, dissimilar ids
 - [ ] have pipelines for evaluating all embeddings
   - clustering
   - visualization